-\Further information on subsequent offerings can be found at cirm.ca.gov.
+\ It is anticipated that applications under this program announcement will be accepted at approximately four-month intervals.
+Further information on subsequent offerings can be found at cirm.ca.gov.

 Application Review Information

 What is the process for evaluating an application?